kingluddite/web-dev-notes/js/express/02-routes.md

 } );
 ```

-if you try to go to this route `localhost:3000/blog` you will get an error
+If you try to go to this route `localhost:3000/blog` you will get an error

-to fix this error change this
+To fix this error change this

 ```js
 app.get( '/blog/:title', function( req, res ) { ... more code here ... });
 ```

-to this
+To this

 ```js
 app.get( '/blog/:title?', function( req, res ) { ... more code here ... });